Share

 Team Building Games: More Than Just Fun

-Hands-on training games are an excellent way to engage participants, make learning active, bring real group dynamics to the surface in a "safe" environment, and drive home key points.
+Bradford R. GlaserHands-on team building games for work are an excellent way to engage participants, make learning active, bring real group dynamics to the surface in a "safe" environment, and drive home key points.

-• Make it Relevant.
+- Make It Relevant.
 Games are effective when they provide knowledge, skills, or insight.
 A game that addresses real-life situations or organizational issues has far greater results than a game played for its own sake, or to "liven up" a training session.

 Why Games Work

-Training games embody experiential learning, a methodology considered to be one of the best -- if not the best -- ways for adults to learn.
+Training games embody experiential learning, a methodology considered to be one of the best – if not the best – ways for adults to learn.
 The learning "sticks" because individuals are immersed in the activity.
-For example, a team-building game that requires all players to participate, develop common strategies, and face consequences encourages memorable learning that's easily transferable.
-Games create a comfortable learning environment where learners become active participants in the learning process by providing the opportunity to process new information and practice new skills in the safety of the training room before they are required to apply them to real-life situations.
+For example, a team building game that requires all players to participate, develop common strategies, and face consequences encourages memorable learning that's easily transferable.

 Types of Team Effectiveness

-Healthy organizations have compelling visions of the future and clearly defined and well-communicated statements of purpose.
-Plans are developed collaboratively and work is managed against goals or objectives.
-When priorities are revised, the need for change is discussed and agreed to by the group.
-Organizations with blockages in this area often do not have a clear vision of their future, nor have they taken the time or devoted the energy to define clearly their purpose or reason for being.
-If the mission was clear at one point in the organization’s history, it is not clear at the present time.
+Organizations with blockages in this area often do not have a clear vision of their future, nor have they taken the time or devoted the energy to define their purpose or reason for being.
+If the mission was clear at one point in the organization’s history, it is not clear now.

 People at various organizational levels are not sure what “business” they are in and find it difficult to comprehend the organization’s direction.
 They carry on their own activities with a degree of uncertainty or refrain from engaging in some activities at all for fear of doing the wrong thing.
 Planning may be informal, haphazard, or exclusively top down, with little if any involvement from lower levels.
 Specific, measurable goals and objectives may be hard to come by, not published, or ignored, except for the ritualized annual preparation for the corporate files.
 Priorities may shift rapidly and without apparent reason.
 All of these deficiencies can create significant performance blockages for the organization and individual work groups.